JosephLai241/URS/README.md

 You can also scrape Redditor profiles and specify how many results are returned.

-***NOTE:*** Information does not come for free - this scraper consumes many requests to include all the metadata described below.

 Here is a list of Redditor information that is included in scrapes.

 | Information          |